Why Study Pre-Law?

 You’ll learn the types of intellectual skills tested by the Law School Admissions Test (LSAT) and understand the importance of preparing for the LSAT through self-directed practice tests and study or a reputable commercial test preparation service.
 We also offer free, proctored, on-campus LSAT practice tests under test conditions.
 You’ll learn about the components of a law school application (the application, the LSAT score, transcripts, the personal statement, the resume, and letters of recommendation) and how to use those components to present themselves to decision makers both truthfully and in the best light.
 And you’ll learn about the merit-based nature of law school financial aid, the sources of financial aid, the financial aid application process, and the importance of financial aid in making a final decision about which law school to attend.

 - The Wheaton Mock Trial offers a hands-on exploration of the theory and practice of trial advocacy through competition in intercollegiate mock trial tournaments.
-Wheaton Team A is ranked 55th in the nation and Wheaton Team B is ranked 176th of the 680 teams from over 400 schools registered with the American Mock Trial Association.
+The American Mock Trial Association 2017-2018 Team Power Rankings have Wheaton Team A ranked as 55th and Wheaton Team B ranked as 176th from over 700 registered teams from over 400 schools.

 - The Wheaton College Undergraduate Law Review published its first issue in Spring 2016.
 As a student organization and publication, its goal is to publish a journal that glorifies God and exalts Christ through faithful scholarship, commitment to excellence, and a balanced engagement in the multifaceted nature of legal issues.
 In addition to providing a forum for legal issues, the WCLUR seeks to assist students in acclimating to the law review environment in preparation for law school.